 Industry Analysis & Industry Trends

-The total revenue of the Electricity Distribution industry is expected to expand at a compound annual rate of 2.6% over the five years through 2013-14.
+Revenue for the Electricity Distribution industry is expected to expand at a compound annual rate of 6.1% over the five years through 2013-14.
 Higher prices have more than offset a fall in the volume of electricity transported along the low-voltage distribution network.
-These prices reflect the investment that is necessary to bring the industry's ageing and growing infrastructure up to date.
-Industry revenue is expected to increase by a further 0.4% to £5.6 billion in 2013-14.
-Electricity distribution businesses are regional monopolies, so their pricing is heavily regulated by the Office of the Gas and Electricity Markets (Ofgem).
+These prices reflect the investment that is necessary to bring the industry's ageing infrastructure up to date.
+Industry revenue is expected to increase by a further 2.9% to £6.2 billion in 2013-14.
+Electricity distribution businesses are regional monopolies, so their pricing is heavily regulated by the Office of Gas and Electricity Markets (Ofgem).
 Ofgem aims to act on behalf of consumers, while ensuring that distributors receive a fair return... purchase to read more